top of page

 • Artists must be over 18 years of age

-• Artists must be regional (close enough to drive to Akron for events)
+• Artists must be regional (close enough to drive to Akron for events or be willing to travel for programming)

 HOW TO APPLY